fieldtrip/website/workshop/marseille.md

 title: FieldTrip Workshop in Marseille in January 2016
 ---

-# FieldTrip Workshop in Marseille in January 2016

 Together with Jean-Michel Badier and Christian Benar from the [MEG laboratory in Marseille](http://meg.univ-amu.fr/wiki/Main_Page), we will run a FieldTrip workshop.

 - Who: Robert Oostenveld with help from local staff